Kou-ding/Real-Time-Embedded-Systems/README.md

 It is a program used to test the Libwebsockets library's functionality.

 ### main.c
 It is the program we were asked to produce combining Pthreads and the Libwebsockets library.
-The result is a parallel implementation of listening to a finance-oriented WebSocket and using this info to calculate the candlestick.
-The results are written inside text files.
+The result is a parallel implementation of listening to a finance-oriented WebSocket and using this info to log the trades, calculate the candlestick and moving average of these trades as well as perform various benchmarks.
+The various results are logged inside TXT and CSV files.